Support services

 For EU collaborative projects, we offer a comprehensive project management service, which includes support in the preparatory phase in the search for suitable consortium partners, coordination of the application, consortium communication and the preparation of work plans and budgets.
 If your application is successful, we can also take on individual tasks or the entire project management and work directly in the project teams.

-The Rectorate offers financial support for the submission of proposals for DFG collaborative projects (SFB/TRR, RTG and FOR, RTG-FOR).
+The Rectorate offers financial support for the submission of proposals for DFG collaborative projects (SFB/TRR, RTG and FOR, Kolleg-FOR).
 This support includes both the preparation of a project outline and the preparation of a full proposal if funding is not possible via chair or faculty funds.
 In the outline phase, funding for a research assistant position (50%) can be provided for up to 6 months upon application.
 In the full proposal phase, a research assistant position can also be funded for up to 12 months upon request (100% for SFB/TRR, 50% for RTG/FOR/Kolleg-FOR).
 This is based on the current DFG staffing rates (doctoral candidate and comparable).
 Prerequisites for funding are the assumption of the spokespersonship, a significant participation of TU Dortmund University in the network and a concrete concept in the outline phase.
-The application forms are available on request from the funding advisory service.
+The application forms are available on request from the Grant Office.

 The funding advisor responsible for your department will be happy to support you in preparing a proposal to the DFG.